JonathanHuster1248/pandoc_resume/markdown/resume_general.md

 **Senior Software Engineer - Ascend Analytics**

 Worked on a team of 7 engineers creating sustainable scalable backend products.
-Focused on areas of data engineering, modeling, containerization, and Testing:
+Focused on areas of data engineering, modeling, containerization, and testing:

-* Refactored data modeling implementation, reducing model run time by 40%
+* Refactored modeling implementation, reducing one model's run time by 90% and another by 40%

 * Trained 12+ non-technical team members to use cloud-based workflows, lowering compute costs by 60%.

 * Dockerized key submodules, enabling cloud-native execution via Azure Batch implementation

-* Assisted in migration from on-premise file systems to Azure Blob Storage, improving security and accessibility
+* Migrated data files from on-premise file systems to Azure Blob Storage, improving security and accessibility

-**Summer Intern - Federal Energy Regulatory Commission**
+**Graduate Student Intern - Federal Energy Regulatory Commission**

 * Built interactive Power BI dashboards integrated with SQL and Pandas, empowering non-technical teams to explore energy datasets with millions of rows